What is a 529 plan?

 College Savings Made Easy

 Nowadays, you can easily open an account with any 529 state plan in just a few minutes and manage it online.
 You can set up automatic contributions from your bank account.
-Also, many employers allow direct payroll deductions and some even offer a match.
-Your contributions and dividends are reinvested automatically., so you don’t have to worry about it yourself.
+Also, many employers allow direct payroll deductions, and some even offer a match.
+Your contributions and dividends will be invested automatically, so you don’t have to worry about it yourself.
 As a parent, you can open a 529 plan with as little as $25 and contribute as low as $15 per pay period.
 Most direct plans have no application, sales, or maintenance fees.
 529 plan is affordable even for those on a modest budget.

 529 plan offers flexible Investment Options

-Alternatively, you can design your portfolio choosing between a mix of actively managed and index funds, matching your risk tolerance, timeline, and investment preferences.
+Alternatively, you can design your portfolio by choosing between a mix of actively managed and index funds that match your risk tolerance, timeline, and investment preferences.
 Some 529 plans offer guaranteed options, which limit your investment risk but also cap your upside.

 Earnings Grow Tax-Free